dkaushikl/dkaushikl.github.io/_posts/2017-8-3-GSoC-Month2.md

 which the count of seeds became 0 at the very first move and the seeds didn't move further.

 I discussed the situation with my mentors and was suggested to follow the same approach but at the seeds level.
 Yes, you read it right, I turned to seeds level again.
+The approach was the same as house levels but I did it for each seed.
-The approach was, I started the initial animation for all the seeds at first:
+I started the initial animation for all the seeds at first:
 ```
 /* If the indexValue on which player has clicked is between 6 and 11 then the first move will be towards right. */
 if(items.indexValue >= 6 && items.indexValue < 11)